 - Enthusiasm for exploring new trends using media, design, and digital fabrication tools and software

 - Experience in inquiry-based learning and cooperative learning with a focus on a student-centered approach

-- Knowledge of CNC machine, laser cutter, 3D printers, power tools, electronics, sewing machine
+- Knowledge of 3D printers, vinyl cutters, power tools, electronics, sewing machines

 - Understand current educational technology as a means to support best practices

 - Proven experience with interdisciplinary and innovative curricular design and partnership